 - Why did that matter?

-Conclusion: The process itself needs updating, and our design workflow needs to be more robust.
+The process itself is the root cause and needs updating, and our design workflow needs to be more robust.

 5. Follow the incentives

 The essayist, H. L. Mencken, famously quipped “When somebody says it’s not about the money, it’s about the money.”
 Basic economic theory dictates that groups of people generally behave rationally.
 In other words, they behave in the ways they are motivated to behave.